What Is a USDA Mortgage & Am I Eligible for One?

 When you have an USDA mortgage, you get access to a special mortgage refinance program called the USDA Streamline Refinance.

-The USDA Streamline Refinance lets you lower your mortgage rate, quickly and easily, with reduced paperwork and an expedited approval.
+The USDA Streamline Refinance, which is similar to the FHA Streamline Refinance, lets you lower your mortgage rate, quickly and easily, with reduced paperwork and an expedited approval.

 To get approved for a USDA Streamline Refinance, all you have to show is that you’ve paid your mortgage on-time dating back 12 months; and that the refinance will lower your housing payment by $50 per month.
 That’s it.